yakovmanshin/YMFF/README.md

 </details>

 ## Setup
-All you need to start managing features with YMFF is at least one *feature flag store*—an object which conforms to `FeatureFlagStoreProtocol` and provides values that correspond to feature flag keys.
+YMFF relies on the concept of *feature-flag stores*—“sources of truth” for feature-flag values.

 ### Firebase Remote Config
-Firebase’s Remote Config is one of the most popular tools to manage feature flags on the server side.
-Remote Config’s `RemoteConfigValue` requires the use of different methods to retrieve values of different types.
-Integration of YMFF with Remote Config, although doesn’t look very pretty, is quite straightforward.
+Firebase Remote Config is one of the most popular tools to control feature flags remotely.
+YMFF integrates with Remote Config seamlessly, although with some manual action.

 <details>
 <summary>Typical Setup</summary>